YITING-HSU/Humor-detection-with-TensorFlow/README.md

 ## Binary Classification with Tensorflow: humor detection

-This project uses a dataset that consists of [200k labeled short texts](https://arxiv.org/abs/2004.12765) to construct a binary classifier to classify humor.
-The classifier was built with TensorFlow convolutional neural network.

-An additional classifier trained with BERT was also constructed for a comparative discussion.
+In this project, a TensorFlow convolutional neural network was employed to build a binary classifier that can classify humor, using a dataset of [200k labeled short texts](https://arxiv.org/abs/2004.12765).
+A second classifier was also constructed using BERT for comparative analysis.

-The notebook consists of two parts:
+The notebook comprises of two sections:

 **Part I : CNN model**

-Part I is the core of this project.
+Part I is the focus of this project.
 The structure of this part follows the universal workflow of machine learning in Section 4.5 in Deep Learning with Python.

-This part consists of five main sections:
+This section is composed of five primary sections:

 * Introduction
 * Developing a simple model with statistical power